-The Melbourne Arts Precinct also includes the National Gallery of Victoria, the Australian Ballet and The Australian Ballet School, Melbourne Symphony Orchestra, Victorian College of the Arts (VCA), Melbourne Theatre Company, Chunky Move, Australian Centre for Contemporary Art, and Malthouse Theatre.
-Beyond these large cultural institutions, the precinct, located next to the Spire, Melbourne’s iconic monument, also includes a plethora of smaller theatres, galleries, and restaurants.
+The Melbourne Arts Precinct is currently represented in GCDN by Arts Centre Melbourne and Melbourne Recital Centre, but also includes the National Gallery of Victoria, The Australian Ballet and The Australian Ballet School, Melbourne Symphony Orchestra, Victorian College of the Arts (VCA), Melbourne Theatre Company, Chunky Move, Australian Centre for Contemporary Art and Malthouse Theatre, among many other smaller theatres, galleries, eateries and more.

 Sitting beneath its iconic Spire, Arts Centre Melbourne is Australia’s largest and busiest performing arts centre.
 It is home to The Australian Ballet, Melbourne Symphony Orchestra, Melbourne Theatre Company and Opera Australia and has been committed to showcasing the best of Australian and international performing arts for nearly 40 years.
 Together with its own program of performances, events and activities it offers a diversity of audiences a distinctly multidimensional approach to participation, education and entertainment.